-The TOE can be delivered with or without the RSA library.
-In the case of coming without the RSA library the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) realized with the security functional requirements FCS_COP.1/RSA and FCS_CKM.1/RSA.
+4. The TOE can be delivered with or without one of the RSA libraries.
+In the case of coming without the RSA library - regardless of the version - the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) realized with the security functional requirements FCS_COP.1/RSA-1 respectively FCS_COP.1/RSA-2 and FCS_CKM.1/RSA-1 and FCS_CKM.1/RSA-2.
 In case of a blocked Crypto2304T the optionally delivered cryptographic and the supporting Toolbox cannot be used in that TOE product.